Online Sales vs Online Enquiries

 E-commerce and a business website are not the same thing, and the decision to sell online rather than simply generate enquiries online carries meaningful implications for cost, complexity, and ongoing management.
 The question of whether a business needs e-commerce functionality is worth answering carefully before committing to a build.

 The clearest case for e-commerce is a business that sells physical products to customers who do not need to speak to anyone before buying.
-A clothing retailer, a gift shop, a food producer — these businesses have products with fixed prices, standard specifications, and a purchase process that does not require a conversation.
+Fixed prices, standard specifications, a purchase process that does not require a conversation.
 Online selling adds a direct revenue channel that operates without staff involvement.

 E-commerce adds specific requirements to a website build.
-Payment processing needs to be implemented securely, which requires integration with a payment gateway and compliance with PCI DSS standards.
-Stock management, if the business holds physical inventory, needs to be tracked and reflected accurately on the site.
-Order management, fulfilment, and returns all require processes that do not exist for an enquiry-based site.
-Each of these adds cost to the build and ongoing management overhead after launch.
+Payment processing, stock management if the business holds physical inventory, order management, fulfilment, and returns — each adds cost to the build and ongoing management overhead after launch.

-For businesses that sell both products and services, or that have a small number of fixed-price offerings alongside bespoke work, a hybrid approach — selling specific products online while handling bespoke work through an enquiry form — often makes more sense than a full e-commerce build.
+For businesses that sell both products and services, a hybrid approach — selling specific fixed-price products online while handling bespoke work through an enquiry form — often makes more sense than a full e-commerce build.

-The platforms most commonly used for e-commerce in the UK are Shopify, WooCommerce, and increasingly custom builds for businesses with specific requirements.
-Each has different cost structures, different levels of flexibility, and different implications for SEO.
+The platforms most commonly used in the UK are Shopify, WooCommerce, and increasingly custom builds.
 The platform choice should follow the business requirements rather than precede them.

 E-commerce Website FAQs

-A straightforward e-commerce site built on Shopify or WooCommerce typically starts at £2,500 and rises with the number of products, the complexity of the product variants, and the level of customisation required.
+A straightforward e-commerce site built on Shopify or WooCommerce typically starts at £2,500 and rises with the number of products, complexity of variants, and level of customisation required.
 Ongoing costs include platform fees, payment processing fees, and maintenance.
+The total cost of ownership over two to three years is often higher than the initial build cost.

 Yes, if built and optimised correctly.
 Product pages, category pages, and supporting content all contribute to search visibility.
 E-commerce SEO has specific requirements — structured data for products, handling of duplicate content across variants, and category page optimisation — that a standard SEO approach does not fully address.

 Sometimes.
 If the existing site is built on a platform that supports e-commerce extensions, adding it is feasible.
-If the existing site is built on a platform that does not, or if the current architecture is not suited to it, a rebuild is often cleaner than attempting to retrofit functionality.
+If the existing site is built on a platform that does not support it, or if the current architecture is incompatible, a rebuild is often cleaner than attempting to retrofit functionality.
+The first question to answer is whether your customers are actually willing to transact without a conversation — which determines whether the investment is justified at all.

 Contact Us